Skip to main content

 Community Engagement Programming

-Saint Louis University's Center for Social Action offers numerous signature programs throughout the year for students, faculty and staff to become more meaningfully involved in the community.
+Saint Louis University's Center for Social Action offers numerous signature programs throughout the year for SLU students, faculty and staff to become more meaningfully involved in the community.

 1818 Community Engagement Grant Program

 What impact could your group have on the community with $1,800?
 The 1818 Community Engagement Grant Program celebrates the over 200-year history of SLU giving back to the St. Louis community.
-Eighteen grants of $1,800 each are given to selected applicants to make a positive impact in the community in partnership with a local non-profit organization.
+Eighteen grants of $1,800 each are given to selected applicants to make a positive impact in the community in partnership with a local nonprofit organization.
 The 1818 Community Engagement Grant Program is sponsored by Lux Living of St. Louis.

 • Groups must complete an application and submit a project budget and timeline.